darwinia-network/chain-state-exporter/README.md

 Chain State Exporter collects the state of Darwinia Network and exposes them in Prometheus compatible metrics formats.

-Currently, it works with Darwinia CC1 and Darwinia Crab.
+Currently, it works with Darwinia Mainnet and Darwinia Crab.

 ## Releases